 Vaccine development is a long, complex process.
 Unlike drugs that are given to people with a diseased, vaccines are given to healthy people and also vulnerable sections such as children, pregnant women and the elderly.
 So rigorous tests are compulsory.
 History says that the fastest time it took to develop a vaccine is five years, but it usually takes double or sometimes triple that time.

-Air India repatriation schedule for September 14: Ex-India to foreign stations (in local time)> AI 1929: Delhi (00.15) to Dubai
+Air India repatriation schedule for October 17: Ex-India to foreign stations (in local time)> AI 1336: Bengaluru (1.30) to Singapore

 > AI 0302: Delhi (13.55) to Sydney

 > AI 1927: Delhi (17.45) to Dubai